Finland travel guide

 The sun never quite sets in Finland in summer time but it also never quite rises during the winter in this scenic country of lakes, islands, forests, pristine wilderness and super-modern technology.
 This is because Finland extends well into the Arctic Circle.

 This land of contrasts is full of plenty to delight, amuse, inform and enchant the visitor, from its forbidding castles and onion-domed Slavic churches to the reindeer herds of the indigenous Sami people in Lapland in the north.
-The lively, modern capital city of Helsinki is packed with galleries, museums and cafes, but beyond, in the countryside, there are miles of pristine wilderness to explore in the rare clean, clear air as 69 percent of the country is covered in forest and there are 35 national parks.
+The lively, modern capital city of Helsinki is packed with galleries, museums and cafés, but beyond, in the countryside, there are miles of pristine wilderness to explore in the rare clean, clear air.
+Around 65 percent of the country is covered in forest and there are almost 40 national parks.

 You can come in from the cold to a sauna, as Finland invented them.
-In fact, the country has an unbelievable 1.6 million, so you'll be hard-pressed to avoid them.
+In fact, the country has an unbelievable estimate of two million saunas, so you'll be hard-pressed to avoid them.

-Despite its seemingly rugged nature, Finland is by no means a backward country.
-In fact it is regarded as being one of the most hi-tech societies in the world, with Internet connections per person surpassing that of the United States and United Kingdom.
+Despite its seemingly rugged environment, Finland is by no means a backward country.
+In fact, it is regarded as being one of the most high-tech societies in the world and was the first country in the world to make Internet access a legal right.

 The official currency of Finland is the Euro (EUR), which is divided into 100 cents.
 Banks, ATMs and bureaux de change are available in all cities and airports; banks are closed on weekends.
 American Express, Diner's Club, Eurocard, Access, MasterCard and Visa are accepted in hotels, restaurants and larger shops.
 ATMs are the easiest and most economical way to get cash.

 Language : Finnish and Swedish share status as Finlands official languages.
-Sami is spoken by the isolated population group in Lapland.
+Sami is spoken by an isolated population group in Lapland.
 English is taught at schools and is widely understood.